Photo by Nathan Anderson on Unsplash

 For Companies:

-- Time-to-hire is 10-15% longer in January due to volume (LinkedIn)
+- Time to hire is 10-15% longer in January due to volume (LinkedIn)

 - Compensation offers trend 5-8% higher in Q1 (Robert Half salary guide)